paroma96/IOTJ--Impact_of_5G_Latency_and_Jitter_on_TAS_Scheduling_in_a_5G-TSN_Network/Experimental_results/Scripts/README.md

 comparison of the tails in the distribution, showing how increasing background traffic elevates the probability of packets experiencing delays in much later network cycles, all while maintaining LaTeX-quality formatting and distinct line styles for each traffic profile.

+8. _figureEx_wired_TSN_network_vs_wireless_5G-TSN_network.py_
+The script performs a comparative latency analysis between two communication environments.
+It generates a Probability Mass Function (PMF) plot.
+By calculating key statistical metrics (Min, Max, Mean, and the 99.9th percentile), the script visualizes how the deterministic microsecond-level delay of a wired TSN bridge compares to the more variable millisecond-level jitter introduced by a 5G wireless system.
+It essentially provides the empirical data needed to calibrate timing windows for industrial network synchronization.